Flone-dnb/FBugReporter/README.md

 The compiled executable be located at `/target/release/`.

-Note that Windows users also need to have `sqlite3.dll` library next to the compiled programs, put compiled `server.exe`, `database_manager.exe` and `monitor.exe` to the same directory and copy `sqlite3.dll` from `server/sqlite3-windows` in this folder.
+Note that Windows users also need to have `sqlite3.dll` library next to the compiled programs, put compiled `server.exe`, `database_manager.exe` and `monitor.exe` to the same directory and copy `sqlite3.dll` from `server/sqlite3-windows` in this directory.

 ## Build: Client

 To build the client you will need [Rust](https://www.rust-lang.org/tools/install).

-Then in the `client` folder run:
+Then in the `client` directory run:

 ```
 cargo build --release